ttm/dissertacao/article/acm/notes.md

 - Ask Chu not to collapse multiple lines into one.
 OK
 - Are there boundaries on sound wavelengths in micro or macro scales?
 OK?
 - enhance first figures.
 Change espectrum for spectrum and , for . in figure 3.
 OK
+- write about the literature (from the appendix of the dissertation).
+OK
+- homogenize capitalization in section titles and inline references and replace Subsection~\ref... by Section~\ref...
+OK
+- change Musical use to Musical usages.
+OK
+- put references and citations in ??
+OK
+- choose nice settings for the unpublished document (e.g. journal, year).
+OK

 ### Vocabulary
 - campo harmônico => harmonic field?